10up/gutenberg-best-practices/training/02-cta-lesson.md

 ## Next Steps

 Congratulations!
 If you're here, you've created a block that should look and function the same as the `cta-complete` block.
-For this part of the training, get creative and add your own feature to the block.
+For this part of the training, get creative and add your feature to the block.
 Some ideas:

 1. Change the style of the block if the "Show CTA" toggle is turned on.
 2. Convert the toggle to a [radio control](https://developer.wordpress.org/block-editor/reference-guides/components/radio-control/).